pereznetworks/A-React-Native-Test-Drive/caveats.md

 #### EXPO-CLI Build warnings as of 9/2020
 - EXPO-CLI for web:
-  - critical dependency error
-  - require function used in way that prevents static build
+  - critical dependency error, require function used in way that prevents static build
   - bBatchedBridgeConfig is not set

 - EXPO-CLI for iOS and Android